 The traditional mesh hanging basket is made of plastic-coated wires although solid plastic hanging baskets are available.
 Wire hanging baskets require a liner to hold in the compost and plants.
 There are many types of liner available although the most inexpensive and versatile is sheet plastic, which can be cut to size and disguised by placing in a layer of straw or hessian before lining.
 To save time creating your own liner why not try our Eezee hanging baskets with pre-cut liners!
 To watch a video on how to plant up an Eezee basket click on the image below:

 A general rule of thumb when creating a hanging basket is to use one plant per inch of basket diameter – so 12 plants per 30cm (12 inch) hanging basket.
 The only exception to this is when you use strong-growing plants such as Fuchsias and Geraniums (Pelargoniums).
 In this case it is best to only use 5 plants per 30cm (12 inch) hanging basket.
 A 30cm (12 inch) container will comfortably accommodate about 6-8 plants.
-Click here for a full list of plants for hanging baskets.
+There's a great selection of hanging baskets on the site, just take a look!

 |Plant||Flower pouch||Eezee Hanging Basket||22cm (9") basket||30cm (12") basket||30cm (12") patio container||Flower Ball||3-tier Planter||Eezee Patio Bag|